Training the sublime states

 State Definition

-Loving Kindness Wish for someone to be happy
+Loving-kindness Wish someone to be happy

 Altruistic Joy Be happy for self or other bringing joy